 docker stop $(docker ps -q) && docker container prune

-3. Remove Unused Volumes
+3. Remove unused volumes

 docker volume prune

 This command removes all unused volumes.
-4. Clear the Build Cache

 > docker builder prune

 WARNING!
 This will remove all dangling build cache.
-Are you sure you want to continue ? [y/N] y
+Are you sure you want to continue? [y/N] y

 ID RECLAIMABLE SIZE LAST ACCESSED